treehouses/treehouses.github.io/pages/vi/vagranttutorial.md

 macOS or Linux users should do the following:
 - In your command line interface type the following: `brew cask install vagrant` or `sudo apt-get install vagrant`

+## Start up the Vagrant machine
+Start up your vagrant environment by executing `vagrant up`, the most commonly used vagrant command.

 ## Global Status